We cannot pray with words.

 Thinking about our experience opens up worlds upon worlds of additional experiences,

-And the world is transformed overnight every night, or so.
+with the world is transformed overnight every night or so.

 All because we think about our experience.

 Prayer is where we articulate the truth of how it is with us.

 Prayer is experience, not words about experience—

 and prayer is words about experience—

 by reflecting on experience

 and transforming experience by way of new realizations.